Anonidentiti/CTF-WRITEUPS/picoCTF/logHunt/solution.md

 As we can see, invetigating this file can be a pain so how do we solve this

-so we can search up things and see what we can find: we can use fail, sucess, flag and many more so i will skip to the chasse and see which will work :
+so we can search up things and see what we can find the flag:<br>
+we can use fail, sucess, flag and many more so i will skip to the chasse and see which will work :